rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In order to validate this effect we set up a simulation where multiple users transacted up to 1000 transactions.
 All users started with an empty chain and transact together at the same rate.
-This means that all of the chains have the same length throughout the testing process.
-We measured both the time taken to validate a transaction, as well as the number of blocks validated.
+This means that all the chains have the same length throughout the testing process.
+We measured both the time taken to validate a transaction, and the number of blocks validated.

 \begin{figure}[htp]
 \centering